kb-dk/newspaper-statistics/README.md

 Provides functionality for generating statistics for a batch as xml, and accessing these through a web frontend.

+The statistics contains two parts:
+1. Autonomous component: Will generate XXXX-statistics.xml files to the configured dir.
+These are loaded from the web frontend.
+2. Web frontend based on html with java script.

 ## Installation
 When the tar.gz is unpacked a web folder will appear.
 This contains a statistics folder, which contains the statistics frontend files.
 The statistics.html file contain the GUI. the statistics xml files must be place in a data dir in the